someonelike-u/simple-anime-filtered-encode/README.md

 # Simple filtered encode for animes
-A simple filtered encode for animes and no native 1080p production
+A simple filtered encode for animes not in native 1080p production